(520) 546-2011 / firstname.lastname@example.org

 Do you suspect there are errors in your Medicare statements?
 Have you been sent supplies you don’t need?
 Has your card been stolen, or used without your permission?
 Are you being pressured by salespeople?

-This project was supported in part by grant number 90SA0032 from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
+This project was supported in part by grant numbers 90SAPG and 90MPPG from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.